Virus concerns spark run on ammo

 A spokeswoman for the National Rifle Association said by email the rush to buy ammunition is part of a larger pattern.

-"Our nation has seen an uptick in firearm and ammunition sales whenever people feel threatened," NRA Director of Media Relations Amy Hunter wrote.
+"Our nation has seen an uptick in firearm and ammunition sales whenever people feel threatened,” wrote Amy Hunter, the NRA's director of media relations.

 "We're seeing it now," she continued, "because Americans know that, during times like these, first-responder resources may be limited and their safety is ultimately in their own hands."